-You can use reports to print or display information from a database.
+You can use reports to print or display information from a Business Central database.
 Use reports to structure and summarize information to print documents, such as invoices.
-For example, create a report that lists all customers and orders that have been added by each customer.
-Also, create a report that is automatically filled with the relevant information for an invoice.
+For example, create a report that lists all customers and orders that are added by each customer.
+Also, create a report that's automatically filled with the relevant information for an invoice.

 Reports can also be used to process data without printing or displaying content.
 For example, use a report to automate updating all prices in an item list.
 It can be easier to create a report to process data instead of a codeunit to do the same processing because you can use:

 Request page functionality to select options and filters for data items, which are available in a report but are difficult to add to a codeunit.
-For more information, see Request Pages.
+For more information, see Using request pages with reports.

 Report data items instead of writing code to open tables and retrieve records.